Sister of Malaysian man at Singapore business meeting tests positive for coronavirus

-KUALA LUMPUR, Feb 6 (Reuters) - The sister of a 41-year-old Malaysian man who attended a meeting in Singapore last month has tested positive for the new coronavirus, the first known person-to-person transmission in the country, authorities in Malaysia said on Thursday said.
+KUALA LUMPUR (Reuters) - The sister of a 41-year-old Malaysian man who attended a meeting in Singapore last month has tested positive for the new coronavirus, the first known person-to-person transmission in the country, authorities in Malaysia said on Thursday said.

 The 40-year-old Malaysian woman had direct contact with the man, who had returned to his hometown for the Chinese New Year holidays on Jan.
 23, Health Minister Dzulkefly Ahmad said in a statement.